Historic House and Gardens

 The building itself serves as a timeline of architectural progress:

-• The 1720s: A sophisticated Palladian wing was added to the southeast.
+The early 1700s: A sophisticated venacular palladian style, three bay wing was added to the southeast.
 Remarkably, its three-bay design predates Edinburgh’s New Town by 50 years.
-You can still see the "Sunrise" timber fanlight above the door—a stylistic fingerprint from 1725-1730
+You can still see the "Sunrise" timber fanlight above the door—a stylistic fingerprint from 1700-1730

 The masonry holds the house's secrets: ancient doorways, well-worn thresholds, and stones repurposed from the original structure all tell a story of survival and change and from his own family Castle not more than 400yards away.